gbv/jskos-server/README.md

   ]
   ```

   The first object is a concept scheme with `notationPattern`.
-Since the other two elements are concepts of that concept scheme (see `inScheme`), the concepts must additionally pass tests related to URI or notation patterns of the given scheme(s).
+Since the other two elements are concepts of that concept scheme (see `inScheme`), the concepts must additionally pass tests related to URI or notation patterns of the given schemes.
 Since the last concept has a notation that does not match the pattern, it fails the validation.
-Note that only object with appropriate `type` field are included in this validation.
+Note that only object with appropriate `type` field are included in this additional part of validation.

   ```bash
   curl -X POST "https://coli-conc.gbv.de/dev-api/validate" -H 'Content-Type: application/json' -d @example.json